Presenting … John Legend & Chrissy Teigen's Grandest Romantic Gestures

 Most couples have to settle for Skype when they’re apart, but not John and Chrissy.
 They’ll simply hop on a plane and jet-set over to their love in order to make sure that everyone, in every time zone, is jealous of their happiness.
 (And they’ll bring cake!)

-Because carraige rides are so last year.
+Because carriage rides are so last year.
 Besides, everyone knows that camels are the most romantic animals.

-Chrissy's great love — other than food, her dogs and, of course, baby Luna — is the ballet.
+Chrissy’s great love — other than food, her dogs and, of course, Luna and Miles — is the ballet.
 But since she can never manage to catch a performance, one year John celebrated their anniversary by bringing the ballet to her.

 “It was a private performance before dinner,” he revealed to ELLE, saying it was her “one of her favorites.”